cweska/DiscordEventBot/README.md

 ### Participant list not updating
 - Ensure the bot has permission to view scheduled event subscribers
 - Check that the bot has the `guild_scheduled_events` intent enabled

+### Food fight commands not working
+- Verify you have administrator permissions in the server
+- Ensure the bot has "Read Message Content" intent enabled
+- Check that the message ID is correct and the message exists
+- Verify the bot has permission to read messages in the channel

 ## License